TahaHaza00/funchi/README.md

 # Code of Conduct

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+We have adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.

 # Contributing Guide